Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 How to Finance a Swimming Pool

-There are several pool financing choices available to homeowners — including home improvement loans and cash-out refinancing; home equity loans and home equity lines of credit; or credit cards and options offered through a pool company.
+There are several pool financing choices available to homeowners — including credit cards, pool company financing, cash-out refinancing, home equity loans, home equity lines of credit, and home improvement loans.

-Before you take the plunge into financing a pool, you may want to consider the pros and cons of each type, including the overall costs of borrowing and whether you might qualify for a particular type of loan.
-Understanding some of the different ways you can finance a pool can help you decide what’s right for you.
-So, take a deep breath — we’re diving in.
+Before you take the plunge into financing a pool, it’s a good idea to consider the pros and cons of each type, including the overall costs of borrowing and whether you might qualify for a particular type of loan.
+What follows is a guide to four of the most popular pool financing options.

 Using a Cash-Out Refinance to Pay for a Pool